 There are no minimum deposit requirements or monthly service fees to open and keep a savings account at Ally bank.
 They are currently offering 1.00% APY, compounded daily, on all balance tiers.
 Ally also has recurring transfer features to facilitate the savings process for its clients.

 Are you tired of hidden fees from big financial institutions?
 Chime offers great online accounts without monthly service fees and overdraft charges.
-Members will also earn 1.00% APY on their savings account.
+Members will also earn 0.50% APY (over 10X the national average!) on their savings account.
 Other features include receiving your paycheck up to days early and automated savings functions.

 Aspiration is currently offering a $100 bonus for new clients that spend $1000 within the first 60 days.
 They also pay 1.00% APY on their savings account, which is way more than the national average.
 There are no hidden fees, and you can also take advantage of up to 10% cash back on your debit purchases.